 2320, chemin du Foulon

-Located at the site of the first Jesuit mission, which was founded in a bid to convert the nomadic Aboriginal people and encourage them to establish permanent communities, the Maison des Jésuites de Sillery has a permanent exhibition that traces the history of the mission as it pursued its activities throughout most of the 17th century.
+Located at the site of the first Jesuit mission, which was founded in a bid to convert the nomadic Aboriginal peoples and encourage them to establish permanent communities, the Maison des Jésuites de Sillery has a permanent exhibition that traces the history of the mission as it pursued its activities throughout most of the 17th century.
 The artefacts on display tell of the relationship among the Jesuit, Europeans and local Native population.
-You can also visit the temporary interactive exhibition presents the spirituality among Amerindians.
+You can also visit the temporary interactive exhibition on Aboriginal peoples' spirituality.

 |Establishment equipped for groups|